 But painters also need to worry about all the fundamentals including perspective, lighting, form, and value(with color).

 This is why every new artist should excel at drawing first.
 You can learn all the raw fundamentals by drawing from life and attempting to copy other artists.
-I always recommend the Proko figure course because it genuinely is that good.
+I always recommend the Proko figure course because it genuinely is that good, especially for beginners.

 Stan Prokopenko teaches you how to draw the figure with constructionist techniques and gesture drawing.
 But this practice also improves your understanding of line, tone, and perspective.